mattboggess/tokn/preprocessing/README.md

   - preprocess_textbooks.py: Extracts key terms from the textbooks parse into separate text files and filters textbooks sentences to relevant sentences and saves them out with spacy preprocessing
   - preprocess_kb_bio101_terms.py: Pulls out terms from the Bio101 knowledge base into a separate text file
-  - Manually curated hand labelled term lists should be manually copied to the data/preprocessed/terms folder at this point before running the next script.
+  - Manually curated hand labelled term lists should be manually copied to the data/preprocessed/terms folder from the data/hand_labelled folder at this point before running the next script.
   - collect_terms.py: Assembles all terms from all the different sources into a single dataframe and Spacy preprocesses the terms.
 Previous two scripts must be run first and any hand-labelled term lists need to be manually copied in to the data/preprocessed/terms folder.